 As more of us stay home and prepare food at home, here are a few tips to avoid food poisoning:

-- Avoid overstuffing your fridge.
-The air cannot circulate properly if you do so, which can affect the overall temperature inside.
+• Avoid overstuffing your fridge.
+The air cannot circulate properly if you do so, affecting the overall temperature.

 If you have suffered food poisoning due to contaminated food, please get medical attention right away, contact your local healthcare agency and contact an experienced California food poisoning lawyer who will help you secure maximum compensation for your damages and losses.